Marsdirt/threadbomb/README.md

-# Sky-Seeker
+# ThreadBomb

-This is a Next.js application for finding aircraft listings, prototyped in Firebase Studio.
+This is a Next.js application for finding vintage clothing listings across multiple marketplaces.

 ## Running Locally